 Table 4.
-13 - Managers' views of advantages and trends for the Golden Weeks

-Theme Corresponding inferences Number of inferences Golden more customers(22), higher price(10), more profits(9), 70 Week is higher level of satisfaction(4), more expenditure(4), really golden participate in more activities(3), very welcome by our to our business(3), cover cost of off-season(2), many business. celebration events(2), good cooperation with other business(2), higher level of service(2), good weather(2), development for business(2), make bookings beforehand(1), increase business recognition(1), make full use of tourism resources(1) No not too many differences from usual(3), no benefits from 4 differences inbound tours(1) Trends family groups(6), overseas travel(2), easy to form and 10 organize tourist groups(1), self-drive travel(1)
+13 - Managers' views of advantages and trends for the Golden Weeks Corresponding inferences Number of inferences more customers(22), higher price(10), more profits(9), 70 higher level of satisfaction(4), more expenditure(4), participate in more activities(3), very welcome by our business(3), cover cost of off-season(2), many celebration events(2), good cooperation with other business(2), higher level of service(2), good weather(2), development for business(2), make bookings beforehand(1), increase business recognition(1), make full use of tourism resources(1) not too many differences from usual(3), no benefits from 4 inbound tours(1) family groups(6), overseas travel(2), easy to form and 10 organize tourist groups(1), self-drive travel(1) Corresponding inferences more customers(22), higher price(10), more profits(9), higher level of satisfaction(4), more expenditure(4), participate in more activities(3), very welcome by our business(3), cover cost of off-season(2), many celebration events(2), good cooperation with other business(2), higher level of service(2), good weather(2), development for business(2), make bookings beforehand(1), increase business recognition(1), make full use of tourism resources(1) not too many differences from usual(3), no benefits from inbound tours(1) family groups(6), overseas travel(2), easy to form and

-As specified in Table 4.13, the responses to the advantages that Golden Weeks bring into business were grouped into three categories - two current attitudes and one more broadly based view concerning the future.
-One of the attitudes is that Golden Week is really golden for businesses, which was supported by a lot of positive statements.
+4.4.2 Views of advantages that Golden Weeks bring to business 5 --- --- really golden for businesses, which was supported by a lot of positive statements.
 The Golden Week system is welcomed very much by most of the managers.
 For one thing, it is obvious that there are more customers during the Golden Weeks.
 And according to the government policy, the tourism industries can carry out the peak-season price policy, which makes the price higher than usual.
 More customers and the higher prices result in more profits for business.
 Further, the Golden Week customers are seen as being in a positive mood which makes them participate in more activities for heightened satisfaction.
 Business benefits from this as there is more expenditure from customers with fewer complaints.
 Such outcomes in turn increase the business reputation.
 In addition, as all the businesses are very busy during the Golden Weeks, there is good cooperation with each other in order to improve regional efficiencies.
 Different business sectors share useful information which helps them to organize more activities and serve the customers with a higher level of service quality.
 Also, the profit made during Golden Week helps to cover the cost in the off-season.
 In all, this holiday system gives benefits to the development of business in diverse ways.